Ryo Mizunami: All Elite Wrestling (2019, 2021–present)

 In 2019, Mizunami made her debut for the newly formed American promotion All Elite Wrestling (AEW) at their inaugural event Double or Nothing in Las Vegas in which Mizunami, Hikaru Shida and Riho defeated the team of Yuka Sakazaki, Aja Kong and Emi Sakura.
 Mizunami later revealed that she was considering retirement but changed her mind after her appearance at Double or Nothing.

 In 2021, Mizunami was announced as a participant in the AEW Women's Championship Eliminator Tournament as part of the Japanese bracket.
 In the opening round of the Japanese side of the bracket, Mizunami defeated Maki Itoh via submission on February 15.
 On February 22, Mizunami picked up a count-out victory over Aja Kong to advance to the Japanese finals.
 She won the Japanese bracket after defeating Yuka Sakazaki on an all-women's B/R Live special on February 28.
 On the March 3 edition of AEW Dynamite, Mizunami defeated Nyla Rose in the finals, winning the AEW Women's Championship Eliminator Tournament.
 For winning the tournament, Mizunami challenged Shida for the AEW Women's World Championship on March 7 at Revolution, but was unsuccessful.
-On the March 10th episode of Dynamite, Mizunami teamed with Shida and Thunder Rosa where they defeated Nyla Rose, Maki Itoh and Dr. Britt Baker, D.M.D.
+Three days later, on the following Dynamite, Mizunami teamed with Shida and Thunder Rosa where they defeated Nyla Rose, Maki Itoh and Dr. Britt Baker, D.M.D.